Tame symmetric algebras of period four with small Gabriel quivers: Gabriel quivers

 Now, observe that $\bbQ_{17}$ is a glueing of a triangle $(5\to 2\to 1\to 5)$ with a block of type IV (consisting of the remaining arrows).
 It has no block of type V$_2$ and $|1^+|=|2^-|=3$, hence $Q$ with $\bbQ=\bbQ_{17}$ is the quiver obtained from $\bbQ=Q^\circ$ by adding at most three loops at vertices $3,4$ or $5$.
 Moreover, we cannot have more than one loop, say at $4$ and $5$, since then we would get a wild subcategory of the form

 Therefore, $Q$ is obtained from $\bbQ$, by adding at most one loop, say at $5$.
 It will follow from the proof of Proposition \ref{prop:6.1} that there must be a loop, so $Q=Q^{(12)}$, if $Q$ is a Gabriel quiver of a TSP4 algebra, hence we skip the arguments here.
-For GQT algebras we only know that $Q=Q^{(12)}$ or $\bbQ_{17}$.
+For GQT algebras we only know that $Q=Q^{(12)}$, or $\bbQ_{17}$, which is $Q^{(12)}$ without the loop.

 Further, consider quivers $Q$ with shadow $\bbQ=\bbQ_{23}$.
 If $Q^\circ=\bbQ\sqcup E$ contains a $2$-cycle connecting the $(1,2)$- and the $(2,1)$-vertex of $\bbQ$, then it is the unique $2$-cycle and $Q^\circ$ is a block with unique outlet $\circ=5$, by The Reconstruction Theorem, part (b) (see also rule (R3) after).
 In this case, $Q=Q^{(14)}$ modulo possible loop at vertex $5$.
 If there is no $2$-cycle between the non-regular vertices in $\bbQ$, then $Q^\circ=\bbQ$, i.e. we have no $2$-cycles.
 Indeed, otherwise Theorem \ref{thm:recon} implies that there is a unique $2$-cycle connecting a pair of $1$-vertices forming a block of type V$_1$ in $\bbQ$, say $3 \leftrightarrows 5$.
 In this case, paths of length $2$ passing through vertices $2$ and $3$ are not involved in minimal relations (by Lemma \ref{lem:3.3}), hence it follows from Corollary \ref{nregloops}, that we cannot have a loop in $Q$ at vertices $1,4$.
 Applying Lemma \ref{lem:loops}, we conclude that there are no loops at vertices $3,5$, so $Q$ has at most one loop at vertex $2$.
 But then $Q$ is biserial, so both non-regular vertices $1,4$ are of type N, due to Proposition \ref{prop:typeN}.
 This gives the following wild subcategory